7 Factors That Affect the TCO of RPA in the Cloud

 Your company is considering a cloud implementation of Robotic Process Automation (RPA).
 Good choice.
 RPA in the cloud offers many potential benefits, including cost savings on capital expenses, the ability to easily scale, increased productivity and efficiency, and more.

-So what will it cost to take advantage of RPA in the cloud?
+So what will it cost to take advantage of cloud automation?
 To get an accurate picture, you need to look beyond the licensing price of an RPA platform and infrastructure costs.
 The visual below gives you an idea about the cost components and how much they affect the total cost of ownership (TCO) for a cloud implementation of RPA.

 The percentages for the cost components will change if you go for an on-prem model.
 But research suggests that a cloud-native implementation can deliver significant TCO reductions in the range of 21%-27%.